-project assessing a critical uncertainty requires lower, moderate, or a higher level of monitoring effort the Council will consider, and encourage the ISRP to similarly consider both the risk to fish and wildlife and the level of uncertainty associated with the research project (see figure 2).
+The Council recognizes that prioritizing research uncertainties is a challenge, but one that is best undertaken by informed decision makers.
+The Council strives to meet this challenge by using science to frame the risk and uncertainty associated with different research topics.
+The Council can then compare the risks and uncertainties associated with the different research topics when prioritizing them.
+In determining whether a research project assessing a critical uncertainty requires lower, moderate, or a higher level of monitoring effort the Council will consider, and encourage the ISRP to similarly consider both the risk to fish and wildlife and the level of uncertainty associated with the research project (see figure 2).

-Placeholder for Prioritization Scheme - Bucket 3
+Placeholder for Prioritization Scheme - Bucket 2

-The prioritization approach for research will be developed as part of the prioritization scheme assigned to Bucket 3.
+The prioritization approach for research will be developed as part of the prioritization scheme assigned to Bucket Two.

-The Bucket Three phase will to be addressed prior to the onset of the next Program amendment process and will include further discussion with the region's managers and stakeholder through focused meetings or online forums.
+The Bucket Two phase will to be addressed prior to the onset of the next Program amendment process and will include further discussion with the region's managers and stakeholder.